DDS - Frequently Asked Questions (FAQ)

 Yes.
 The majority of dental students at IUSD pay for their education with federal student loans.¬†After acceptance to IUSD¬†a financial aid notification will be sent¬†by mail if¬†the applicant¬†filed the FAFSA.
 Please refer to our financial aid page for specifics.¬†

 IF I AM A NON-RESIDENT, HOW CAN I ESTABLISH RESIDENCY FOR FEE-PAYING PURPOSES?

-With very few exceptions, you will remain a non-resident (for fee-paying purposes) throughout your four-year dental education.
-If you enter¬†IUSD as a non-resident, to establish a "resident student" classification, you must continuously reside in Indiana for at least 12 consecutive months immediately preceding the first scheduled day of classes in which you register in the university.
-Attending IUSD for one year does not entitle you to resident tuition if you are not from Indiana.
+With very few exceptions a student will remain a non-resident (for fee-paying purposes) throughout the four years of dental school.
+If you enter¬†IUSD as a non-resident you must continuously reside in Indiana for at least 12 consecutive months immediately preceding the first scheduled day of classes in order to be considered a resident.¬†Attending IUSD for one year does not entitle a non-resident student to resident tuition.

-Note that physical presence in Indiana for the predominant purpose of attending an institution of higher education shall not be counted in determining the 12 month period of residence.¬†Please refer to the IUPUI Residency Policy for further information.
+NOTE:¬†Physical presence in Indiana for the predominant purpose of attending an institution of higher education shall not be counted in determining the 12-month period of residence.¬†Please refer to the IUPUI Residency Policy for further information.

 WHO SHOULD I SPEAK WITH IF I HAVE ADDITIONAL QUESTIONS?